JesseStraat/ThesisTemplate/README.md

 For more information, see https://ctan.org/pkg/reptheorem.

+## Metadata

+This template uses `hyperxmp` to set the metadata of your document.
+You can find and set the metadata under `metadata.sty`.

+For more information, see https://ctan.org/pkg/hyperxmp.

 ## Logos

 I do not own the Utrecht University logo, nor can I give anyone permission to use it.
 For more information, see [here](https://www.uu.nl/en/organisation/corporate-identity/guidelines/logo)